sameersbn/docker-owncloud/README.md

 docker run -d --name=nginx \
   --publish 80:80 \
   --link phpFpm:owncloud-php-fpm \
-  --volumes-from nginxSites \
+  --volume /srv/docker/owncloud/nginx/sites-enabled:/etc/nginx/sites-enabled \
   --volumes-from owncloud \
   sameersbn/nginx:latest
 ```

 Will create a `nginx` container and listen on host port `80`.
 If port `80` is already in use, then you can change the host port in the above command.
-The owncloud virtual host configuration will already be available in the `nginxSites` volume as it will be installed by the `owncloud` container in the previous commands.
+The owncloud virtual host configuration will already be available in the volume mounted at `/etc/nginx/sites-enabled` as it will be installed by the `owncloud` container in the previous command.
 The `owncloud-php-fpm` link alias will allow the nginx container to address the `phpFpm` container using the `owncloud-php-fpm` hostname.
 The `owncloud` volume import will make the owncloud source available to the nginx container, thereby allowing it to handle requests to static site assets.
 The `nginx` container can be used for hosting other applications or act as a load balancer and can be treated as a generic `nginx` container just like the `postgresql` and `php-fpm` containers.

 All of the above setup can be achived using `docker-compose-shared-workers.yml` file present in this repository.
 Make sure you update the `OWNCLOUD_FQDN` in the `docker-compose-shared-workers.yml` file before starting it up